The CFT of SLE loop measures and the Kontsevich--Suhov conjecture: Introduction and main results

 where $\omega$ is the Virasoro cocycle

 \end{theorem}

-The articles \cite{KirillovYurev87, KirillovYurev88, Kirillov98, AiraultMalliavin01} study representations of the Virasoro algebra on the space of functions defined on $\cJ_{0,\infty}$ with a different approach.
-As already observed in Section \ref{SS:setup}, the space of Jordan curves $\eta$ separating $0$ from $\infty$ and such that $c_\eta = 0$ can be identified with the space $\cE$ of univalent functions $f$ of the unit disc with $f(0)=0$ and $f'(0)=1$.
-It can also be identified with the group $Diff_+(\S^1)/\S^1$ of $C^\infty$ orientation preserving diffeomorphisms of the unit circle $\S^1$, via the welding homeomorphism $f_\eta^{-1} \circ (e^{-\tilde c_\eta} g_\eta) : \S^1 \to \S^1$ (the quotient by $\S^1$ corresponding to a free rotation parameter).
-The Witt and Virasoro operators considered in these papers are then defined via the action of real vector fields (vector fields of $\S^1$ which is the Lie algebra of $Diff_+(\S^1)/\S^1$) on the space $\cE$ by left composition.
-As we described in Theorems \ref{T:intro_witt} and \ref{T:intro_virasoro}, our setup relies instead on the action of complex vector fields on $\cJ_{0,\infty}$ via the associated flows.
-In particular, we obtain two commuting families of operators instead of only one.
+Representations of the Virasoro algebra on the space of Jordan curves are not new, but there is a crucial difference between the one in \cite{Kirillov98,AiraultMalliavin01} and the one in \cite{KontsevichSuhov07} (which is also the one from \cite{GQW24} and the present paper).
+This is a rather subtle point, and we refer the reader to Section \ref{subsec:comparison} for a comprehensive discussion.
+As we described in Theorems \ref{T:intro_witt} and \ref{T:intro_virasoro}, our setup relies on the action of meromorphic vector fields on $\cJ_{0,\infty}$, via the associated flows.
+In particular, we obtain two commuting families of operators, instead of only one.
 Identifying the right framework was one of the main challenges of this work which was inspired by recent progress on Liouville CFT; see especially \cite{BGKRV22}.